 The GED test is for adults who did not complete their regular high school education.
 The test is available online and at certified test sites.

 The diploma that’s awarded upon successful completion of the four GED® modules (subtests) is equivalent to a regular high school diploma.
-The GED diploma is the next step towards college or a new career.
+The GED diploma is the next step toward college or a new career.

 The GED test comprises four independent subtests in ‘Language Arts’ (Writing and Reading combined), ‘Social Studies’, ‘Science’, and ‘Mathematics’ and requires a little over seven hours to complete.

 There’s no need, however, to take all four subtests in one session.
-The GED test is modular and you have the option to take the four subject tests one at a time.
+The GED test is modular, and you have the option to take the four subject tests one at a time.

 The GED test is entirely computerized.
-Paper-based testing is no longer an option, everything must be done on a computer.
+Paper-based testing is no longer an option; everything must be done on a computer.

-In most states, applicants who want to take the GED test and earn a GED degree must be at least 16 years of age though, for underage test-takers (16 and 17), strict additional requirements apply.
+In most states, applicants who want to take the GED test and earn a GED degree must be at least 16 years of age, though, for underage test-takers (16 and 17), strict additional requirements apply.